 Want personalized service at its best with your own tour guide?
 Wish you had even more behind-the-scenes access to the animal exhibits?
 This is the safari for you.

-Choose either 5 hours or 7 hours on this tailored-to-you experience.
+You can choose between a 5-hour or 7-hour experience tailored to you.
 Both versions include a sit-down lunch.
-At the time of this writing, the cost is $675 per person.
+At the time of this writing, the cost is $710 per person.

 Age minimums will depend on which activities you decide to include in your experience.
 Minimum 72-hour advanced reservations are required.
 Ultimate Safaris are subject to availability.